AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/03_DeclsAndTypes/req.rst

-We exercise test programs for all the ARM chapter 3 elements of relevance from a structural coverage analysis perspective:
+Test programs are provided for all the ARM chapter 3 elements that are relevant to structural coverage analysis:

 .. qmlink:: TCIndexImporter